Tim Willasey-Wilsey Keynote Speaker

 Tim Willasey-Wilsey's Biography

 Tim Willasey-Wilsey is a former senior British diplomat.
-He advises corporations on geopolitical and reputational risks.
+He has spent the last decade advising the financial services industry on geopolitical and strategic risk.

 Tim draws upon his experiences on four continents; from the Cold War and Southern Africa in the 1980s, the Middle East and Central America in the 1990s through to the so-called War on Terror and the rise of China since 2000.
 He uses these diverse experiences in talking to large international companies about the threats they face today, including cyber attacks and other forms of hybrid warfare.